Basics & Getting Started

 In Brief

 Dress as if you are meeting someone important — because you are.
-The Mass is not an audience; it is the same sacrifice of Calvary made present on the altar.
-Catholics for most of history dressed accordingly, and TLM communities have largely preserved this instinct.
+The Mass is not an audience or a concert; it is the sacrifice of Calvary made present on the altar.
+Catholics for most of history dressed accordingly, and TLM communities have largely kept that instinct.
+The principle is reverence; the rest is common sense.

-Practical guidance: men in a collared shirt and slacks at minimum, a coat and tie when feasible.
-Women in a dress or skirt below the knee, sleeves preferred, modest necklines.
-Many women wear a chapel veil or mantilla — a longstanding Catholic custom rooted in St. Paul (1 Cor 11) and codified in the 1917 Code of Canon Law.
-The current Code does not require it, but it remains commonly observed at the TLM as an outward sign of reverence.
+Practically: men in a collared shirt and slacks at a minimum, a coat and tie when feasible.
+Women in a dress or skirt, modestly cut.
+Many women wear a chapel veil or mantilla — a custom rooted in St. Paul (1 Corinthians 11) and once written into the 1917 Code of Canon Law.
+The current law no longer requires it; it is kept today purely as a personal sign of reverence, and no one will think less of you either way.

-Avoid clothes that would distract — graphic t-shirts, athletic wear, beachwear, anything that draws the eye away from the altar.
-This is not about fashion or judgment; it is about formation.
-What we wear shapes how we behave.
-Dressing for Mass dresses the soul for Mass.
+Avoid only what would distract — graphic shirts, athletic or beach wear, anything that pulls the eye from the altar.
+This is not about judgment; it is about formation.
+What we wear shapes how we behave, and dressing for Mass quietly dresses the soul for Mass.

 Share on Social Media